mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 ```

-**Note**: If your app was really as simple as [flask-upload-demo](https://github.com/mtlynch/flask_upload_demo), it would make more sense to rewrite the app itself to use GCS APIs natively.
+**Note**: If your app was really as simple as [flask-upload-demo](https://github.com/mtlynch/flask_upload_demo), it would make more sense to rewrite the app to use GCS APIs natively.
 For the purposes of this tutorial, pretend that flask-upload-demo is a black box whose source you can't modify.
 {: .notice--info}

 # Dockerizing the example app